devcpune/Awesome-DevC-Contributors/README.md

 # Awesome DevC Contributors
-This the place to showcase contribtions of our awesome community members.
+This is the place to showcase contributions of our awesome community members.
 ## List of our awesome contributors

 | Github username | Number of contrbutions | Link for contributions |